Danhrs/MySite/README.md

-# My Portifolio 💼🛢👨🏽‍💻
+# My Portifolio 💼🐍👨🏽‍💻
-portfolio project for presentation of projects of developments in python🛢 and DataScience👨🏽‍💻
+portfolio project for presentation of projects of developments in python🐍 and DataScience👨🏽‍💻